Saturday, 13 April 2019

 LUNCH/SUPPER under 15 minutes

-Hi and welcome to our Vegetarian Kitchen and this week we are continuing with lunch/supper dishes in under 15 mins.
+Hi and welcome to our Vegetarian Kitchen and this week we have lunch/supper dishes in under 15 mins.
 We all have days when we are too busy to spend hours in the kitchen or maybe want a quick meal before we go out in the evening.
 Fresh pasta is ideal on these occasions with a cooking time of only 3 to 5 minutes.
 Most supermarkets will sell fresh pasta in their chilled foods compartments and once home store it in the fridge.
 It will last 2 or 3 weeks if unopened.
 Here are our suggestions for a quick meal.

 500g pack of fresh pasta (try penne or taglietelle) (serves 4 to 6 people)